 Grapeseed oil contains several compounds proven to have health benefits.

 - Grapeseed oil is rich in phenolic compounds with antioxidant, anticancer, and antimicrobial properties.
-In fact, grapeseed oil is being studied as an efficient carrier of cancer drugs.
-In other studies, grapeseed oil has been found to inhibit two pesky bacteria, Staphylococcus aureus and Escherichia coli.
+In fact, grapeseed oil

 - Its high vitamin E content offers antioxidant, neuroprotective, and antitumoral properties.
 The vitamin E content of grapeseed oil is higher than that in olive oil.
 Consequently, grapeseed oil can be used to prevent some chronic diseases and to slow down the aging process.
 Both vitamin E and polyphenols also promote wound healing.